-- GENERAL.
+- 6.1 GENERAL.
 All resolutions adopted at the General Assembly must be submitted to an online vote for ratification, in accordance with the Constitution.
-This does not include motions for which a motion to hold an online vote is made successfully. - QUORUM.
+This does not include motions for which a motion to hold an online vote is made successfully. - 6.2 QUORUM.
 Quorum for all General Assembly ratifications shall be ten percent (10%) of the Members. - 6.3 PROCEDURE.
 Within seven (7) days of the General Assembly, Elections SSMU shall distribute the electronic ballot to ratify resolutions adopted at the General Assembly.
 The voting period will last a minimum of three (3) days.
-Elections SSMU will announce the results by electronic mail sent to all Members. - CAMPAIGNING.
-Campaigning is not permitted during the period for online ratification. - 6.5 BALLOT.
-Wherever possible, the ballot shall contain the following: - (a) the vote at the General Assembly including the number of "Yes", "No", and "Abstain" votes; and - (b) a video recording or transcript of the question and debate periods.
+Elections SSMU will announce the results by electronic mail sent to all Members. - 6.4 BALLOT.
+Wherever possible, the ballot shall contain the following: - a) the vote at the General Assembly including the number of "Yes", "No", and "Abstain" votes: and - b) a video recording or transcript of the question and debate periods.